 Paul has 30 years experience in counselling, group facilitation and assessment in the field of child abuse.
 After completing a Social Work degree and studies at BST he has served as a child abuse prevention and response trainer, consultant and investigator in churches and mission agencies throughout Queensland and south-east Asia.

 Trained as a social worker, Richard has been a pastor and taught New Testament and Church History for more than 25 years.
 As Principal of BST he longs to raise up workers well equipped to prevent and respond wisely to abuse in churches and Christian organisations.

 Kelsey works with children with disabilities and is a clinical coach supporting clinicians engaging in trauma-informed therapy practice.
-She has a heart for missions and has spent time in Asia working with families, government institutions and private sector physiotherapy provision for children.
+She has worked with families, government institutions and private sector physiotherapy provision for children.